-Regardless of environment, there are some basics that you should always carry with you when you begin your trekking journey; even if is only going to be for a few hours along old routes you think you know by heart.
-Nature is treacherous and ever changing.
+Regardless of the environment, there are some basics that you should always carry with you when you begin your trekking journey; even if is only going to be for a few hours along old routes you think you know by heart.
+Nature is treacherous and ever-changing.
 Never take it for granted.

 The things I might take back home while on trekking trips might vary a little bit from what I take here -for instance, a lot more water and sunscreen-; however, after years of exploring around different countries, battling the elements and getting lost more times than I care to admit, I have finally figured out some basics to always take with you.

 You might add, or modify things at will, but this is what works best for me.
 In no particular order:

 1- You need a comfortable shoulder back to carry it all with you.
 Preferably one that breaths through and with back support.

 2- Reflectors.
 Some countries, like the Czech Republic, require pedestrians and cyclist to have them on by law, especially if walking at night or in dark locations, or by side roads with traffic.
 I always carry them because it is easy to be seen, and in case of getting lost, it might be easier to spot you.

 3- Toilet paper.
 I shouldn’t even be telling you how helpful this is.

 4- Insect repellent.
 This particular one I bought nearly 5 years ago, so is not something I use often.
 Only if I suddenly find myself walking around bogs or marshes full of mosquitoes and such.
 If you prefer not to use chemicals or, if like me, take the least amount of items while holidaying on a different country, standard cooking vinegar will do exactly the same thing; while also, soothing your skin if you get a sunburn.